argoproj-labs/argocd-vault-plugin/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] The commit message follows the [Conventional Commits Guidelines](https://www.conventionalcommits.org/en/v1.0.0/#summary).
 - [ ] Tests for the changes have been updated
 - [ ] Docs have been added / updated
+- [ ] Optional.
+My organization is added to USERS.md.

 ### Type of Change
 <!-- Please check the one that applies to this PR using "x". -->